darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 well, there is no point in considering lines that go through no points or go through one point, so we shall **initialize** q in such a way, that the number of points on q, well ideally of course its exactly two, but I cannot guarantee that, it may larger.

-// missing second conjunct, see b.4.
+[Missing second conjunct, since variable E of type point has not been introduced yet, see image b.4.]
 ![b.14](b.14.png)

 * // BB